-Halloween can be tricky for kids with sensory processing issues.
+can be tricky for some kids.
 Itchy seams, tight collars, and the smell of a mask or face paint can make wearing a store-bought costume unbearable for some kids.

-Avoid sensory meltdowns this Halloween by making simple sensory-friendly Halloween costumes.
-You can use comfortable basics or even your child’s everyday clothes.
+Making simple sensory-friendly Halloween costumes using comfortable basics or even your child’s everyday clothes is an easy solution.
 The best part?
 You may already have what you need lying around the house.

 Glue or sew additional material under the arms to create a creepy bat.
 Hot-glue felt triangle “spikes” down the back of a hoodie for an easy dinosaur.
 You can also stuff old knee socks or balled-up pairs of tights and hot-glue them to dangle off the sweatshirt.
 This makes your child into an octopus.
 Or let your child use black marker to color a jack-o’-lantern face on a basic orange sweatshirt.